iomete/iom-docs/docs/guides/sync/export-as-a-csv-file.md

 There are times when you may need to export data from a table as a CSV file to use in another application, such as Excel or Google Sheets.
 In IOMETE, there are two ways to accomplish this:

 1. Utilizing the SQL Editor in IOMETE.
-2. Writing a query or table results as a CSV file using SQL.
+2. Exporting a query result as a CSV to an S3 bucket.

 ## Utilizing the SQL Editor in IOMETE.